10 Minute Balance Exercises for Seniors: Quick Routines to Prevent Falls Today!

 Applying Real-Time Adjustments

 Keep a trusted exercise book open to your current move.
 Compare your reflection to the diagrams between sets.
-One client uses her toaster’s chrome surface as a makeshift mirror – genius!
+One person uses her toaster’s chrome surface as a makeshift mirror – genius!

 Here’s my favorite hack: Stream a view video tutorial on mute while practicing.
 Your brain will subconsciously match the instructor’s pace.
 Just don’t get distracted by their fancy leggings.